campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Allow me, then, to argue my points.

 ### A Conflicted Open-World Design
 As a series that is renowned for its massively explorable environments, I want to first take a look at *Xenoblade Chronicles 3*'s open world.
 At first glance, it definitely seems like lots of thought and care was put into its design: the terrain is varied, there are about a dozen different biomes, and there are plenty of callbacks to previous games in the series.
-With boatloads of icons to find on the game's minimap, the game certainly *presents* its world as "open".
+With boatloads of icons to find on the game's minimap, the game certainly *presents* its world as "open", with a multitude of things to collect and discover.

 Why, then, is the game so **unwilling** to let players explore it?
 For some reason, *Xenoblade Chronicles 3* constantly thwarts any attempt at exploration with the following:
 - Invisible walls blocking exploration until the current quest has been completed.